MikeySharma/MikeySharma/README.md

 ## 🚀 About Me

 I am a passionate **Full-Stack Developer** specializing in the **MERN Stack**, with a strong foundation in HTML, CSS, and JavaScript.
-My expertise spans across modern web technologies, enabling me to build scalable, efficient, and user-friendly applications.
+My expertise spans modern web technologies, enabling me to build scalable, efficient, and user-friendly applications.
+Additionally, I have recently completed a **3-month bootcamp in AI/ML Engineering**, diving deep into **Machine Learning**, **Deep Learning**, **Natural Language Processing (NLP)**, and related domains.

 ## 🛠️ Technologies & Tools